For Team Members

 Sprint backlog

 Section titled “Sprint backlog”The sprint backlog table shows all tasks in the active sprint, grouped by board column (Done / In Review / In Progress / Not Started / Backlog).
-You can update status, log hours, and see the critical path indicator for each task from here.
+You can update status and see the critical path indicator for each task from here.

 Subtasks